 Our goal is to make students active participants in the learning process.
 Internships both on and off campus are another way to acquire practical experience.
 In addition, economics majors and minors with the appropriate prerequisites may conduct tutoring sessions for entry-level students or become teaching assistants.

 Students majoring in economics typically find themselves in an advantageous position upon graduation.
 Because of its emphasis on critical thinking, economics is an excellent undergraduate major for those considering law school.
-Our alumni have also gone on to some of the top M.B.A. and Ph.D. programs.
-A recent study in the Journal of Economic Education ranks Ithaca's Department of Economics in the top 25 nationally in terms of preparing students for graduate work.
+Our alumni have also gone on to graduate school in economics, data science, and political economy.
 However, most students choose to work immediately after taking their undergraduate degree.
-Our graduates have jumped into a variety of industries, including consulting and financial management.
+Our graduates have jumped into a variety of industries, including consulting a, analysis, and financial management.

 The economics faculty at Ithaca College would be happy to tell you more about the programs.
 If you would like to visit the department or have questions about the economics majors, please contact us.